 Charlotte Matlida Stoker

-Born in Ballymote, Brother Walfrid relocated to Glasgow where he founded the Celtic Football Club.
+Born in Ballymote, Brother Walfrid relocated to Glasgow where he founded the Scottish football club Celtic.

 Raised in Lissadell House, Countess Constance Markievicz would become a prominent figure in the Irish Nationalist movement and even become the first female MP to be elected to the British House of Commons.